SteadyCadence/api-docs/content/07-resources.md

 GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/resources/{resource_id}/
 ```

-Use the above method and endpoint to get a specific project resource.
+Use this method and endpoint to get a specific project resource.

 **URL Parameters**